Hanleytrial/DL-Humanoid-Resourcings/README.md

 Raspberry series. <br>
 Customization with ARM core.<br>

-Humanoid Firmware (The BIOS of Humanoid)
+Humanoid Firmware (The BIOS of Humanoid's motherboard)
 ====